mmtree/make_figures_for_publication_tutorial/Tutorial_2_colors_(advanced)/README.md

     for i in range(len(hex_color_array)):
         hex_color_array[i] = '#'+hex_color_array[i]

-We can now use these hex codes when specifying the line color.
+We can now use these hex codes when specifying the plot line color.

     fig = plt.figure(figsize=(6,6))
     ax = fig.gca()